Monotonicity of Fitness Landscapes and Mutation Rate Control: Fisher's geometric model of adaptation in Hamming space

-Let $\Omega$ be a set of all possible organisms.
-Environment defines a preference relation $\lesssim$ on $\Omega$ (a total pre-order), so that $a\lesssim b$ means $b$ is better adapted to or has a higher replication rate in a particular environment than $a$.
-Throughout this paper we shall consider only the case of countable or even finite $\Omega$, although the theory can be easily extended with certain care to the uncountable case.
-It is well-known from game theory (e.g. \cite{Neumann-Morgenstern}) that in the countable case the preference relation always has a utility representation: there exists a real function $f:\Omega\rightarrow\bR$ such that $a\lesssim b$ if and only if $f(a)\leq f(b)$.
-In the biological context, the utility function is called {\em fitness}, and it is usually defined to have non-negative values (i.e. if $f(\omega)$ is the replication rate of $\omega$).
-Having positive fitness values is not essential, because the preference relation does not change under a strictly increasing transformation of $f$, such as adding a constant $\varepsilon\in\bR$ to $f$ or multiplying it by a positive number (i.e. representation $f(\omega)$ is equivalent to $\lambda f(\omega)+\varepsilon$ for any $\lambda>0$ and $\varepsilon\in\bR$).
-Thus, our interpretation of fitness simply as a numerical representation of a preference relation on organisms is distinct from population genetic definitions of fitness (e.g. see \cite{Orr09}).
-We shall assume also that there exists a top (optimal) element $\top\in\Omega$ such that $f(\top)=\sup f(\omega)$, which is the most adapted and quickly replicating specie in the current environment.
-Note that a finite set $\Omega$ always contains at least one top (optimal) element $\top$ as well as at least one bottom element $\bot$.
+Environment defines a preference relation $\lesssim$ (a total pre-order) so that $a\lesssim b$ means genotype $b$ represents an organism that is better adapted to or has a higher replication rate in a given environment than an organism represented by genotype $a$.
+We shall consider only countable or even finite $\Omega$, so that there always exists a real function $f:\Omega\rightarrow\bR$ such that

+In game theory, such a function is called utility, but in the biological context it is called \emph{fitness}, and usually it is assumed to have non-negative values representing replication rates of the organisms.
+The non-negativity assumption is not essential, however, because the preference relation $\lesssim$ induced by $f$ does not change under a strictly increasing transformation of $f$.
+Thus, our interpretation of fitness simply as a numerical representation of a preference relation is distinct from population genetic definitions of fitness \citep[e.g. see][]{Orr09}.
+We shall assume also that there exists a top (optimal) genotype $\top\in\Omega$ such that $f(\top)=\sup f(\omega)$, which represents the most adapted or quickly replicating organism.
+Note that a finite set $\Omega$ always contains at least one top $\top$ as well as at least one bottom element $\bot$.

-Generally, one can consider also the set $\Theta$ of all environments (including other organisms), because different environments $\theta\in\Theta$ impose different preference relations $\lesssim_\theta$ on $\Omega$, which have to be represented by different fitness functions $f_\theta(\omega):=f(\omega,\theta)$.
-In this paper, however, we shall assume that a particular environment has been fixed, and therefore consider only one preference relation and one fitness function.
+Generally, one should consider also the set of all environments (including other organisms), because different environments impose different preference relations on $\Omega$, which have to be represented by different fitness functions.
+In this paper, however, we shall assume that fitness in any particular environment has been fixed.